jamessimone/apex-rollup/README.md

 - if you are using `Grandparent Relationship Field Path` with a polymorphic standard field like `Task.WhatId` or `Task.WhoId`, you should also supply a `Calc Item Where Clause` to ensure you are filtering the calculation items to only be related to one type of parent at a time (eg: your `Calc Item Where Clause` would look like `What.Type = 'Account'`)
 - grandparent rollups respect [SOQL's map relationship-field hopping of 5 levels](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_relationships_query_limits.htm):

 > In each specified relationship, no more than five levels can be specified in a child-to-parent relationship.
-For example, Contact.Account.Owner.FirstName (three levels)
+For example, `Contact.Account.Owner.FirstName` would be three levels.

 While the base architecture for retrieving grand(or greater)parent items has no technical limit on the number of relationship field hops that can be made, correctly re-triggering the rollup calculations after an intermediate object has been updated made it necessary to respect this limit (for now).